leotam/leotam.github.io/_posts/productivity.md

 categories: general
 ---

-When was the last time you got a raise at the cost of inflation?
+When was the last time you gave or got a raise at the cost of inflation?

 Fed Chair Powell expressed surprise at the continuing strength of domestic productivity at last Thursday's rate cut presser.